-I feel like tax pros toss these terms around and many creative entrepreneurs sort of glaze over and nod never really knowing what exactly all of this means.
+I feel like tax pros toss these terms around and many photographers sort of glaze over and nod never really knowing what exactly all of this means.

 Knowledge is power my friends, and I am here to empower you!
 So let’s dive in.